-Vision Statement: BARC Developmental Services will continue as a premier agency that provides supports to children and adults with intellectual disabilities and autism to reach their fullest potential, lead happy lives, and contribute to their community.
+Vision Statement: BARC Development Services will assist and support individuals with Intellectual Disabilities and Autism to reach their fullest potential, lead happy lives and contribute to their community.

 Please see below for up to date information for the agencies response to the COVID-19 Pandemic.

 April 2, 2021: BPSQ and BPSW Will Temporarily Close due to the Positivity Rate

 We just received notification that the positivity rate in Bucks County reached 11% today, which means the county has once again moved into the Substantial level, and we are expected to close our day programs at BPSQ and BPSW.

 While we regret the need to close, for the safety and well-being of the individuals we support and our staff, we find it necessary to do so.

 Therefore, beginning Monday, April 5th, 2021, our two day programs sites (BPSQ and BPSW) are closed for the individuals we support until further notice.
 We will post updates on both the BARC Facebook page and on the home page of our website, as they become available.

 You can also call BPSQ at 215-536-4048 or BPSW at 215-672-6010.
 You will hear a message that states our programs are closed until further notice.